JacobLiu-S/practice/readme.txt

 so I donot know how to perform, just behave casually time will tell, please donot hurry this time love is beautiful
+Maybe I should go and find a girlfriend and forget about her